-Get to know Alex Bell, Associate Vice President in Chemical Safety and Regulatory Affairs.
+Get to know Alex Bell, Associate Director in Chemical Safety and Regulatory Affairs.
 He has 20 years of experience in toxicology, a strong dedication to science and as well he enjoys to living his creativity by producing digital photography and films.
 Learn what brought him to Evalueserve and how he perceives today’s product safety industry.

 “I am really happy to be back doing Toxicology in industry domains.”

 What has changed in product safety compared to 20 years ago?

 I think a very big change in product safety has been the growth in consumer awareness of what is safe and what might be harmful to you in a product or its packaging.
 People really do care about what they eat, what they put on their skin and what chemicals are changing their environment.
 This awareness along with consumer campaigning has pushed regulators to develop higher standards of human and environmental safety and in parallel define improved regulatory frameworks for product companies and food producers to follow.
 These frameworks are there to give the consumer confidence that products, their materials and their ingredients have been evaluated thoroughly and that the products are safe to use.